 Caliciviruses4 are a family of viruses that include the non-enveloped Norovirus5 (Norwalk6 virus and others) and Sapovirus.
 All of these cause gastroenteritis and they are thought to be the main cause of viral gastroenteritis in adults.
-Norovirus strain GII.4 Sydney seems to be causing the most trouble in 2012-2013 but it is not the only norovirus going around.
+Norovirus strain GII.4 Sydney seemed to cause the most trouble in 2012-2013 but it is not the only norovirus going around.
+I've also heard about stomach bug outbreaks in schools caused by Sapovirus in 2017.
 They generally have a 12-72 hour incubation period and affect children and adults.
 The illness typically lasts 1-3 days.
 Norovirus is frequently a foodborne illness.
 It is also extremely contagious from person-person.
 The viruses are present in feces and vomit.
 People with norovirus are contagious for at least 3 days after symptoms have stopped.
 These viruses withstand freezing; one outbreak of norovirus on a cruise ship was attributed to the ice cubes7.
 Boiling kills this virus in food.
 The CDC recommends using a minimum of a 2% chlorine bleach solution to kill norovirus on household surfaces.
 Regular 62% ethanol gel hand sanitizers do not do a very good job killing norovirus8!
 Yikes!
 Some people are less susceptible to noroviruses than others.
 In a study where volunteers were infected with Norwalk virus9 (anyone want to volunteer for that?)
 82% became infected and 18% did not (lucky ducks).
 Of the 82% that became infected about 1/3 were asymptomatic and did not get sick (more lucky ducks).
 However, these asymptomatic people were carrying and transmitting the virus without knowing it.
 So, you can catch norovirus from someone who is not even sick.
 Having asymptomatic carriers makes containing the spread of these diseases even more difficult.
 In addition blood types are thought to play a role in norovirus infection10.
 For the Norwalk virus strain, it has been determined that people with type B blood are less susceptible and people with type O blood get the sickest11.
 However, for another strain of norovirus, people with type O blood were less affected12.
 After you are sick with norovirus, you are thought to be immune for a few months but only from that exact same strain.
 After a few months even that same strain can get you again.
 Norovirus does not play fair.
 Go to the CDC's web site for a wealth of information on norovirus.

 Astrovirus13causes gastroenteritis primarily in children and is usually milder in adults.
 Its incubation period is usually 1-5 days.
 There are 7 types of astrovirus14.
 By age 5-10 years 75% of children have antibodies to at least 1 type astrovirus15.
 This evidence SUGGESTS (but does not prove) that infection with astrovirus MAY lead to permanent immunity from that particular strain.
 By “permanent”, I mean “until you are old”.
 There tend to be outbreaks in nursing homes, so those people have lost their immunity.